ISSUIUC/ISS-PCB/CONTRIBUTING.md

 3. ### **Single File Commits**

    - Only `git add` one file per `git commit`.
 However, you may have multiple commits per `git push`. **KiCad will ghost edit files even if you don't open them.** This will cause `git status` to mark them as edited even though no actual changes were made.
 In short, never automatically add all the 'edited' files to a commit.
-You must delibratly `git add` the individual files you opened and edited.
+You must deliberately `git add` the individual files you opened and edited.
 This also ensures you don't accidentally add any random files.

 4. ### **One Branch Per File**